JimDesu/basis-lang/README.md

   | ...                         ; if and only if the prior recovery fails, then this runs
 ```

 The other exception is syntactic sugar around variable assignment (see the operators section below).
 Variables are assigned via the "<-" operator, with the variable on the left hand side, and the expression within parentheses on the right hand side.
-In this case, if the first command executed fails, a fallback can be designated
+In this case, if the first command executed fails, a fallback can be designated.  (n.b. new variables are introduced with the "#" symbol.)
 ```
-.var v <- (divide: 7, 0 | 1)    ; if the first command fails, then v will be assigned the value 1
+# v <- (divide: 7, 0 | 1)    ; if the first command fails, then v will be assigned the value 1

 ; multiple commands may be grouped in this way, which are attempted in turn.
-.var m <- (add: 1, 2 | multiply: 2, 3 | 0)
+# m <- (add: 1, 2 | multiply: 2, 3 | 0)

-; note that there's no need for a fixed value at the end .var q <- (add: 1,2 | subtract: 7, 4)
+; note that there's no need for a fixed value at the end
+# q <- (add: 1,2 | subtract: 7, 4)

 ; compile-time constants are a kind of command that never fails, so while the following is correct, ; the second command will never be attempted
-.var a <- (7 | add: 1,2)
+# a <- (7 | add: 1,2)
 ```

 #### Parameterization Layout